sfragkoul/synth4bench/README.md

 ## Abstract

 <div align='justify'>
 Somatic variant calling algorithms are essential for detecting genomic alterations.
 However, evaluating their performance can be challenging due to the lack of high-quality ground truth datasets.
-To address this issue, we developed a synthetic genomics data generation pipeline for benchmarking tumor-only somatic variant calling algorithms.
+To address this issue, we developed a synthetic genomics data generation framework for benchmarking tumor-only somatic variant calling algorithms.
 We generated synthetic datasets using the NEAT simulator.
 Subsequently, we thoroughly evaluated the performance of variant calling algorithms including <strong>GATK-Mutect2, FreeBayes, VarDict, VarScan2 and LoFreq</strong> on these datasets, comparing results against the ground truth.
 Synthetic datasets provide an excellent ground truth for studying the performance and behavior of somatic variant calling algorithms.
 </div>

 ---